Primitivo Lázaro

 Primitivo Lázaro Martínez (1909 – 10 May 1997) was a Spanish pianist and composer.

 Lázaro was born in Fuentemolinos, Burgos, in 1909.
-Blind from three years of age, he entered at Santa Catalina in Madrid and after a few years was admitted Royal Conservatory of Madrid under the guide of Zacarias Lopez Debesa.
+Blind from three years, he entered Santa Catalina school in Madrid and, after a few years, was to the admitted Royal Conservatory of Madrid under the guidance of Zacarias Lopez Debesa.

 He gave concerts in the main Spanish cities.
-Lázaro was also a brilliant arranger, composer, lecturer and conductor.
-From 1936 to 1938 he resided in the city of Salamanca, where he formed his own orchestra.
-In 1939 Lázaro was named Provincial Delegate of the ONCE in Huelva, where he spent the rest of his life.
+Lázaro was also an arranger, composer, lecturer and conductor.
+From 1936 to 1938, he resided in the city of Salamanca, where he formed his orchestra.
+In 1939, Lázaro was named Provincial Delegate of the ONCE in Huelva, where he spent the rest of his life.
 He died in Huelva on 10 May 1997.